The topological and distance relationships described in the section called “Spatial Relationships” such as eIntersects

 , or tContains

 are defined over the geographical space while the temporal network points are defined over the network space.
-To be able to apply these spatial relationships to the temporal network points, they must be transformed to temporal geometry points.
+To be able to apply these relationships to the temporal network points, they must be transformed to temporal geometry points.
 This can be easily performed using the functions geometry

 and tgeompoint